The Nest

 The Senior Citizen Homeowners’ Exemption allows seniors (age 65 or older) with an annual income of $58,399 or less to reduce the property tax bill on their primary residence in NYC.
 This is accomplished by reducing the taxable assessed value of a qualifying senior’s home by up to 50%.

-So let’s take a look at the eligibility requirements of this exemption so you know if you can take advantage of this.
+Let’s examine the eligibility requirements for this exemption to determine whether you can take advantage of it.

 Who is Eligible for the SCHE in NYC?

-As mentioned before, not everyone is eligible for the NYC Department of Finance Senior Citizen Homeowner Exemption.
+As mentioned, not everyone is eligible for the NYC Department of Finance Senior Citizen Homeowner Exemption.
 Eligibility is based on age, income, residency, and property ownership.

 Therefore, to be eligible, you must meet all of the qualifications listed below:

-2. Income — All owners’ total combined annual income (whether the owner and their spouse or the owner and a co-owner) must be $58,399 or less.
+2. Income—All owners’ combined annual income (whether the owner and their spouse or the owner and a co-owner) must be $58,399 or less.
 This includes all forms of income, including salary, self-employment income, dividends, Social Security, retirement payments, IRA earnings, capital gains, and more.
-It includes everything.

 3. Residency — You must be using the property as your primary residence.
 This is true for all owners, whether that is a spouse, sibling, or other co-owner.
 If you’re receiving in-patient care at a medical facility and technically living there, you can still qualify for the tax break on the property.

-4. Property Ownership — You must be the property’s registered owner for 12 months before applying for the exemption.
-If you are instead using your previous residence to claim the exemption, this does not apply.
+4. Property Ownership—You must have been the property’s registered owner for 12 months before applying for the exemption.
+If you use your previous residence to claim the exemption, this does not apply.

 Automatic Disqualifications of the NYC Senior Citizen Homeowners’ Exemption